SelFLoc: Selective Feature Fusion for Large-scale Point Cloud-based Place Recognition: Introduction

 On the other hand, to fuse multi-scale local features, Minkloc3D \cite{minkloc3d} is the first place recognition method that built on Feature Pyramid Network (FPN) to fuse multi-scale local features.
 The success of Minkloc3D-based models comes at fully use of the locality and hierarchy of 3D convolution, and shows that reliable place recognition is more dependent on local features.
 Salient local features locate at certain key regions, and feature semantics (channels) should be aligned before the fusion phase.
 Different from simple addition or concatenation, this paper argues that multi-scale features should be fused selectively, in which way local features can be boosted.
 Specifically, Selective Feature Fusion Block (SFFB) is introduced by stacking point- and channel-wise context gating layers to reweight the local features.
 Note that SFFB can be integrated as a plugin before any feature fusion phase.
 The contributions of this paper are threefold:

-(1) This paper proposes SACB to leverage the strong shape priors of the point cloud, which is stacked by 1D asymmetric convolutions equipped with different strategies.
-In addition, it reduces the parameters, which contributes to deployment.

-(2) SFFB block is introduced to fuse multi-scale features selectively, according to the point- and channel-wise context.
-Ablation experiments show that SFFB is beneficial to feature semantic alignment and key region enhancement, which further contributes to accurate global descriptor matching.

-(3) Comprehensive experiments show that both SACB and SFFB are effective for place recognition, supported by superior performance on the Oxford and three in-house datasets.
+\begin{itemize} \item This paper proposes SACB to leverage the strong shape priors of the point cloud, which is stacked by 1D asymmetric convolutions equipped with different strategies.
+In addition, it reduces the parameters, which contributes to deployment. \item SFFB block is introduced to fuse multi-scale features selectively, according to the point- and channel-wise context.
+Ablation experiments show that SFFB is beneficial to feature semantic alignment and key region enhancement, which further contributes to accurate global descriptor matching. \item Comprehensive experiments show that both SACB and SFFB are effective for place recognition, supported by superior performance on the Oxford and three in-house datasets. \end{itemize}